 Shaded Woodland in Brunswick West

-Delicate flowering underplantings support existing Birch & Crepe Myrtle trees, to provide a beautiful front vista and screening from the busy street.
+Delicate flowering underplantings support existing Birch and Crepe Myrtle trees, to provide a beautiful front vista and screening from the busy street.

 The Brief